 - Aboriginal and Torres Strait Islander patients.

-The decision to perform a health assessment on your patient will depend on:
+The decision to perform a health assessment on your patient will depend on both:

 - your clinical judgement

-- if your patient meets the criteria for 1 or more of the eligible target groups.
+- if your patient meets the criteria for one or more of the eligible target groups.

 Before you do a health assessment, you must explain to your patient, their parent or carer about the: